wgmo/graphtik/docs/source/plotting.rst

 Jetsam on exceptions
 ^^^^^^^^^^^^^^^^^^^^
-Additionally, when some operation fails, the original exception gets annotated with the following properties, as a debug aid:
+Additionally, when some operation fails, you may access many in-progress variables on the original exception (e.g. ``sys.last_value``) from its ":term:`jetsam`", as an immediate post-mortem debugging aid:

 >>> from graphtik import compose, operation
 >>> from pprint import pprint